Geometry-Aware Scene Configurations for Novel View Synthesis: Experiments

 In this section, we report the qualitative and quantitative results of our framework with comparative studies.
 For quantitative studies, we evaluated reconstructed image qualities using the peak-signal-to-noise ratio (PSNR), structure-similarity index measure (SSIM), and learned perceptual image patch similarity (LPIPS).

 We first evaluate the performance of the novel view synthesis of our framework on the ScanNet++ dataset.
-In the results with the ScanNet++ dataset in \cref{table:scannet++_nelf-pro_comparison}, our work significantly outperforms other baselines in PSNR and SSIM without increasing memory usage.
-While our method uses the same number of parameters as NeLF-pro, it shows better reconstruction results with basis placement and geometry guidance accounting for scene configurations.
-Since 3DGS and its variants optimize scenes using primitives with extensive parameters, they are overfitted to training images and demonstrate good performance on densely observed regions.
-The common evaluation follows a practice in neural rendering evaluation protocol~\cite{llff, nerf, mip-nerf360}, and is conducted in an interpolation setting, where test views are frames uniformly sampled from training trajectories.
+We reported results for our method using a geometric scaffold obtained from MonoSDF~\cite{monosdf} and MAPAnything~\cite{MAPAnything}, denoted as Ours$_{MS}$ and Ours$_{MA}$, respectively.
+In the results with the ScanNet++ dataset in Table~\ref{table:scannet++_nelf-pro_comparison}, our work significantly outperforms other baselines in PSNR and SSIM without increasing memory usage.
+While our method uses the same number of parameters as NeLF-Pro, it shows better reconstruction results with basis placement and geometry guidance accounting for scene configurations.
+Since 3DGS and its variants optimize scenes using primitives with extensive parameters, they overfit to training images and demonstrate good performance on densely observed regions.

+However, the significance of our geometric regularization is more noticeable in Figure~\ref{fig:qualitative_scannet++}, which presents results on view extrapolation scenarios.
+The quantitative evaluation in Table~\ref{table:scannet++_nelf-pro_comparison} follows a conventional practice in neural rendering~\cite{llff, nerf, mip-nerf360}, where test views are frames uniformly sampled from training trajectories, which mainly contain view-interpolation settings.
 However, the ScanNet++ dataset contains challenging test views that require view extrapolation, for which many conventional approaches, including 3DGS, have limited capability.
-Results in \cref{fig:qualitative_scannet++} include challenging view extrapolation scenarios where our framework outperforms other baselines.

-To validate our framework using more challenging multi-room indoor scenarios, we demonstrate results with the Zip-NeRF dataset.
-Here, we validate our scheme using both NeLF-pro and LocalRF.
+The renderings of baseline methods in Figure~\ref{fig:qualitative_scannet++} contain severe artifacts, especially in textureless walls, which are significantly suppressed with the proposed techniques.